spencertipping/quickdupe/README.md

    /usr/bin/sudo for this reason).
 3. Files across different devices -- any such duplicates will be detected even though there is no way to merge them.
-4. Files that contain tab or newline characters.
+4. Files whose names contain tab or newline characters, though if you have these lying around you're kind of asking for trouble.

 As a result, you should be careful when using this system on your data; I recommend reading through the dupe-list TSV before running deduplicate.